The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Introduction

 \textbf{RQ2.
 Evolution of the threat landscape and the CTI reporting activity}. \emph{How has CTI reporting and the strategic relationships between threat actors and victimology shifted over the last two decades?}

 \textbf{Contributions.} An analysis of \datasetname{} (\S\ref{sec:ecosystem}) reveals an ecosystem characterized by significant volumetric skew in terms of report types and differences in scale between technical artifacts (IoCs, TTPs) and strategic attributes (attack motivation and actor-victim relationships).
-We find a strong linear correlation ($r=0.93)$) between technical indicators and report volume and vendor diversity, which does not hold for strategic information.
-Our longitudinal analysis of the reporting practices identifies an inception phase (2000-2010), followed by an expansion period (2011-2019) characterized by an exponential growth in reporting, and a peak period (2020-) marked by sustained growth and expansion of focus from malware analysis toward strategic intelligence.
-We find that the threat actor landscape is extremely specialized, with over 30\% of actors focusing on a single motivation and victim profile (geography-sector pair) and only 7\% showing broad multi-sectoral and motivational diversity.
-Furthermore, the analysis of attack motivations and their relationships with victim profiles provides interesting insights about the global threat landscape.
-While financially motivated cybercrime (53\%) and espionage (35.4\%) dominate the ecosystem, their focus is markedly different: the former targets high-wealth commercial entities in specific high-volume economies, and the latter is more geographically widespread and focuses on government and military sectors.
+We find a strong linear correlation ($r=0.98$) between technical indicators and report volume and vendor diversity, which is not true for strategic information.
+Our longitudinal analysis of reporting practices identifies an inception phase (2000-2010), followed by an expansion period (2011-2019) characterized by an exponential growth in reporting, and a peak period (2020-2022) marked by sustained growth followed by a regression toward the mean (2023-2026).
+We find that the threat actor landscape is extremely specialized, with over 50\% of actors reported in association with only two or fewer motivations and victim profiles (geography-sector pair) and less than 1\% of actors showing broad multi-sectoral and motivational diversity.
+Furthermore, the analysis of attack motivations and their relationships with victim profiles suggests that financially motivated cybercrime (54.9\%) and espionage (33.8\%) dominate the ecosystem, although their focus is markedly different: the former targets high-wealth commercial entities in specific high-volume economies, and the latter is more geographically widespread and focuses on government and military sectors.

 \textbf{RQ3.
 Assessing vendor observational bias}. \emph{What is the degree of reporting specificity and geographical-sectoral siloing among major CTI vendors, and how much overlap exists in their reporting of global threat campaigns?}